The probability mass function for X = the number of major defects in a randomly selected appliance of a certain type is

 Find the probability that the space craft will land

-The available landing area is the area contained by a circle, radius 10 km, centre at O, area = p×102 = 100p.
+The available landing area is the area contained by a circle,

-Because the probability of landing in any region within the circle is proportional to the area A of that region, that probability must be A/(100p).
+Because the probability of landing in any region within the circle

-Therefore P[lands < 5 km from O] = (Area of circle, radius 5) / (100p)
+Therefore P[lands < 5 km from O] =

 = (25p) / (100p)

-= 1/4 = .25
+= 1/4 = .25 |

-= 2/25 = .08
+= 2/25 = .08 |

-3. north of the aiming point
+Assuming that north of the aiming point means

 Therefore

-P[lands north of the aiming point] = 1/2 = .5
+P[lands north of the aiming point] = 1/2 = .5 |

-[If one assumes that “north of the aiming point” means “anywhere in the direction between north-west and north-east”, then the area is exactly one quarter of the sample space and the answer becomes 1/4.]
+[If one assumes that north of the aiming point means anywhere in the direction between north-west and north-east, then the area is exactly one quarter of the sample space and the answer becomes 1/4.]

-4. north-east of the aiming point
+Assuming that north-east of the aiming point means

 Therefore

-P[lands north-east of the aiming point] = 1/4 = .25
+P[lands north-east of the aiming point] = 1/4 = .25 |

-Assuming that “south of the aiming point” means “anywhere in y < 0”, then the event covers exactly half of the event “more than 5 km from O”.
+Assuming that south of the aiming point means anywhere in y < 0, then the event covers exactly half of the event more than 5 km from O.

-Therefore P[lands south of the aiming point and more than 5 km from O]
+Therefore P[lands south of the aiming point and more than 5 km

-= (1/2) × ((Area of circle, radius 10) – (Area of circle, radius 5)) / (100p)
+= (1/2) × ((Area of circle, radius 10) –

 = (100 – 25) / (2 × 100)

-= 3/8 = .375
+= 3/8 = .375 |

-“Exactly due south of O” means anywhere on the negative y axis.
-This is a degenerate rectangle of height 10 km and width zero, giving zero area.
+negative y axis.
+This is a degenerate rectangle of

 Therefore

-P[lands exactly due south of O] = 0
+P[lands exactly due south of O] = 0 |

-k > n .
+k > n . |

-V[X] = E[X 2 ] – (E[X]) 2
+V[X] = E[X 2 ]

-E[X 2 ] is finite provided k > 2.
+E[X 2 ] is finite provided

 E[X ] is finite provided k > 1.

-V[X] is finite iff E[X 2 ] and E[X ] are both finite.
+V[X] is finite iff E[X 2 ] and

 Therefore V[X] is finite provided

-1. Adam Ant can travel only along the twigs connecting his home H with his aunts’ homes A, B, C, D, as shown in the diagram.
+Adam Ant can travel only along the twigs connecting his home

-At any of his aunts’ houses, one path leads home and the other two do not.
-Therefore
+At any of his aunts’ houses, one path leads home and

-P[(Adam goes home immediately after visit x) | (Adam had not gone home before visit x)]
+P[(Adam goes home immediately after visit x) |

-= P[X = x | X > x – 1 ] = 1/3
+X > x – 1 ] = 1/3

 Challenging questions: